Library Hours or Schedule

 The Library Media DESK focuses and prioritizes the reading and information literacy skills that students need to know and be able to use to help them read and research effectively in all subjects and with a variety of technologies.

-Tuesday, November 2, 2021 – Sterling Scholar applications are due.
+Wednesday, November 2, 2022 – Sterling Scholar applications and disclosures are due.

-Monday, November 22, 2021-Mandatory meeting for all Sterling Scholar nominees at 2:30 in the library.
+Tuesday, November 22, 2022-Mandatory meeting for all Sterling Scholar nominees at 2:30 in the library.

 Applicants, fill out these forms, print them up, and turn them into the appropriate people: